UN-OCHA/common_design/README.md

 There are two techniques used, depending on context.

 1. SVG as a background-image value, usually on a pseudo element.
 The SVG fill colour is added as an attribute in the SVG file.
-We use this technique when using technique 2 isn't possible.
+We use this technique only when using technique 2 isn't possible.
 The icons are black by default.
 If you need another color, it's best to copy the icon and manually adjust the fill/stroke to suit your needs.
 Rename the copy to include the color in the filename eg. `arrow-down--white.svg`.

 2. SVG symbol sprite using the `<use>` element.
 The SVG sprite is loaded as a single asset in the `html.tpl.php` before the closing body tag.
 Each icon within the sprite can be referenced by its ID eg.